ombayley/AstroidShooter/README.md

 # 📘 Astroid Shooter

-> Astroid shooter game in go using raylib-go
+> Astroid shooter game written in go using raylib-go

 ---

 ## 🧩 Overview

-Game development combines logic, physics, and design to produce interactive experiences.
-While high-performance engines like Unity (C#) or Unreal (C++) dominate, Go offers a compelling blend of simplicity and speed.
+Game development is one of the largest branches of programming and is usually done with frameworks like the Unity (C#) or Unreal (C++) Engines.
+However game development with these frameworks is typically quite complex and require a lot of setup and learning.
+Go, on the other hand, is known for its simplicity and strong performance making it ideal for rapid (simple) game development.
 This project builds a retro-style asteroid shooter, focusing on game loops, collision detection, and rendering.

 ---

 ## 🎯 Objectives / Learning Goals

-- 🔹 [Goal 1] — Learn Go development environment
+- 🔹 [Goal 1] — Learn Go structuring and syntax.
-- 🔹 [Goal 2] — Explore Go’s concurrency model and graphics libraries.
+- 🔹 [Goal 2] — Explore Go’s graphics libraries.
-- 🔹 [Goal 3] — Learn game loop structure (update, render, input).
+- 🔹 [Goal 3] — Learn how to implement game loop structures with go architecture (update, render, input, etc...).
+- 🔹 [Goal 4] — Learn to deploy distributable games (via GitHub Actions).

 ---